GarySimons/girlsrun/README.md

 I wanted the website to have a friendly and welcoming feel, to make it appeal to a female market.
 The use of images or 'real' women and not just athletic ones, helps to make women feel more included and at home.

 ### Fonts
 For my headings and main text I have used the compressed font [Oswald](https://fonts.google.com/specimen/Oswald?query=osw) in the 400 weight, with some **sophisticated letter spacing** to add to the airy feel.
 I like the no-nonsense clean lines of the font, and feel it suits the website perfectly.
-The 300 light weight looks stylish without being too thin or thick.
+The 400 weight looks stylish without being too thin or thick.
 For any other text, I've used [Open Sans](https://fonts.google.com/specimen/Open+Sans?query=open), in 300 weight.
 This font is very readable and compliments the more stylized Oswald.

 ### Colours
 I created a **simple, complimentary, sophisticated colour scheme** that carries through the site.
 I cut the colour palette right down for a clean and consistant feel.
 I wanted a strong grey to carry the main text with a bright turquoise to balance it out.
 The turquoise is a colour that appears on many women's sports wear items.
 I felt this would appeal to a wider audience than the standard and possibly patronising pink that might usually be used.
 I have used an alternative lighter turquoise and a lighter grey for the hovers on the grey and blue button classes.
 The subtle change is very sophisticated and user friendly.